 Council has joined the government in supporting affected building owners financially to secure their buildings.

-This means the government and Council will pay up to half the cost of securing work to a maximum of $15,000 for a URM façade, and/or $10,000 for a URM parapet.
+This means the government and Council will pay up to half the cost of securing work to a maximum of $25,000 for buildings two storeys and below, and up to $65,000 for buildings three storeys or above.
 The Government and Council’s contribution are on a 2:1 ratio.

 MBIE will administer this financial support.

 Building owners have 12 months from the time they’re notified to secure their façades and parapets.
+As of March 2018, building owners who qualify under the amendment for the extension of six months to complete required securing work will also be given additional time to submit applications for reimbursement under the Unreinforced Masonry Buildings Securing Fund.
 Financial support can be applied for after the work has been completed.
 An application form is available on the MBIE website.

 What are the streets in Lower Hutt?